jansmolders86/mediacenterjs/README.md

 Known issues:
 ==================

+* Please note there are some issues with the gathering of file data.
+This is being looked at!
 * Mobile device streaming still in heavy development
 * Browser: Seeking beyond buffer not working yet.
 * Also be sure to check the open issues before filing a new one